Kethsar/ytarchive/README.md

 	--debug
 		Print a lot of extra information.

+	--merge
+		Automatically run the ffmpeg command for the downloaded streams when sigint is received.
+You will be prompted otherwise.

+	--no-merge
+		Do not run the ffmpeg command for the downloaded streams when sigint is received.
+You will be prompted otherwise.

 	-n, --no-wait
 		Do not wait for a livestream if it's a future scheduled stream.